nasa/GeneLab_Data_Processing/Metagenomics/Illumina/Pipeline_GL-DPPD-7107_Versions/GL-DPPD-7107-A.md

 *  `-v interactive` – specifies to create an interactive html output

-*	`-i` – specifies the input MAG-level-KO-annotations_GLmetagenomics.tsv file generated in step 15a above
+*	`-i` – specifies the input MAG-level-KO-annotations_GLmetagenomics.tsv file generated in [step 15a](#15a-getting-ko-annotations-per-mag)

 *	`-o` – specifies the output table

 **Input data:**

-* MAG-level-KO-annotations_GLmetagenomics.tsv (tab-delimited table holding MAGs and their KO annotations, generated in step 15a above)
+* MAG-level-KO-annotations_GLmetagenomics.tsv (tab-delimited table holding MAGs and their KO annotations, generated in [step 15a](#15a-getting-ko-annotations-per-mag))

 **Output data:**